This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Cerebral palsy is a neurological condition that primarily affects movement.
-This means that orthopedic health—the health of joints, tendons, bones, and muscles—is affected in children with cerebral palsy.
-A child with cerebral palsy might have or develop various orthopedic conditions over time, but treatments like physical therapy and surgery can help a child live more comfortably.
+Orthopedic conditions associated with cerebral palsy are common and include hip dysplasia, scoliosis, and others.
+Treatments like physical therapy and surgery can correct orthopedic issues and help a child live more comfortably.

 Orthopedics refers to anything related to the musculoskeletal system: the connection of bones, muscles, tendons, ligaments, and joints.
 It is the system of the body that allows us to move.
 When something goes wrong with it, the result may be limited movement, awkward movements, or pain.